Friday Night Dinner (2011-2020) is a Channel 4 comedy television series. Once a week, the Goodman family meet up for a

 - Captain Obvious: Martin often says words like this, replacing certain words, such as "girlfriends" with "females".

 - Character Development: At the beginning of the series Jim is genuinely creepy, but as the show progresses his Stalker with a Crush tendencies are downplayed and he becomes merely eccentric (most of the time, at least).

-- Cloudcuckoolander: Jim has a habit of throwing non-seqiturs into conversation, decides to pop round to their house to tell them that their doorbell is broken (he knows because there's a sign on it), and when his dog runs away, he panics "What if someone's raped him?"
+- Jim has a habit of throwing non-seqiturs into conversation, decides to pop round to their house to tell them that their doorbell is broken (he knows because there's a sign on it), and when his dog runs away, he panics "What if someone's raped him?"

 - Martins tendency to have small but annoying eccentricities, to the point of Flanderization in later series.